ryspc/HTMLAssessment/README.md

 # HTMLAssessment

-HTML assessment posted to fullfill SkillDistillery requirement.
+HTML and CSS assessments posted to fullfill SkillDistillery requirement.